 - -d [file] Disassemble or decode a binary ACPI to a file (.DSL).
 Tables that contain AML code are disassembled back to ASL code.
-Tables that do not contain AML code are decoded and displayed with a description of each field within the table. - -dc [file] Disassemble a binary AML file and immediately compile it. - -e [f1,f2] Include these extra binary AML tables to assist with external symbol resolution.
+Tables that do not contain AML code are decoded and displayed with a description of each field within the table. - -da [f1,f2] Disassemble All.
+Load all files into a single common namespace, then disassemble each.
+Similar to -e option, but disassembles all of the input files.
+Convenient for disassembling all AML files for a given machine (DSDT plus all SSDTs.) - -dc [file] Disassemble a binary AML file and immediately compile it. - -e [f1,f2] Include these extra binary AML tables to assist with external symbol resolution.
 This option is very useful when attempting to disassemble a table that contains cross-table control method invocations.
 In these cases, it is difficult or impossible to properly disassemble the method invocation without having the definition of the method present (the important missing data is the number of arguments.) - -2 Emit ACPI 2.0 compatible ASL code. - -g Get ACPI tables from the local machine (availability depends on the host implementation.)